Ms. Virginia Lynn Booth-Womack

 While still a student, Virginia worked under Marion Williamson-Blalock and assisted in developing many of the activities that are still vital elements of MEP at Purdue University.
 She served as Assistant to the Director of MEP during the inception of the MEP Freshman Orientation Seminar (Engineering 180) and the formation of other minority organizations now well established at Purdue.

 As the Director of MEP, Virginia has worked to continue the legacy established at Purdue through the tireless efforts of Ms. Blalock and others in the effort to increase the number of engineering graduates from Purdue University among those who traditionally have been underrepresented in the fields of engineering and science.
 Virginia recently served as Interim Executive Director for NSBE.
 The Dean of the College of Engineering allowed Virginia to be on loan to NSBE as their Interim Executive Director while they conducted a search, secured, and transitioned a new Executive Director.
-During this period, Virginia successfully managed a 14-million-dollar operation with approximately 30 employees through a very difficult transition.
+During this period, Virginia successfully managed a $14 million operation with approximately 30 employees through a very difficult transition.
 She oversaw and maintained organizational viability, increased corporate sponsorship, program outreach, and professional development.

 In addition to leading MEP and transforming the lives of the next generation of engineers that pass through MEP, Virginia is currently pursuing a Ph.D. in Engineering Education at Purdue University with a focus on inclusive leadership across academia, corporations, and civic engagement.
 She plans to use her research to inform national efforts in broadening the participation of underrepresented students in science, technology, engineering, and mathematics.